-Enable DEI Priority Cast Peer MEP Unicast MAC To Send Size Interval 0 Multi 🔻 1 00-00-00-00-00 10 64 100
+Enable DEI Priority Cast Peer MEP Unicast MAC To Send Size Interval 0 Multi 🗸 1 00-00-00-00-00 10 64 100

 Setting Description Enable Loop Back based on transmitting/receiving LBM/LBR PDU can be enabled/disabled.
 Loop Back is automatically disabled when all 'To Send' LBM PDU has been transmitted - waiting 5 sec. for all LBR from the end.
 DEI The DEI to be inserted as PCP bits in TAG (if any).
 Priority The priority to be inserted as PCP bits in TAG (if any).
 Cast Selection of LBM PDU transmitted unicast or multi-cast.
 The unicast MAC will be configured through 'Peer MEP' or 'Unicast Peer MAC'.
-Towards MIP only unicast Loop Back is possible.
+To-wards MIP only unicast Loop Back is possible.
 Peer MEP This is only used if the 'Unicast MAC' is configured to all zero.
 The LBM unicast MAC will be taken from the 'Unicast Peer MAC' configuration of this peer.
 Unicast MAC This is only used if NOT configured to all zero.
 This will be used as the LBM PDU unicast MAC.
-This is the only way to configure Loop Back towards a MIP.
+This is the only way to configure Loop Back to-wards a MIP.
 To Send The number of LBM PDU to send in one loop test.
-The value 0 indicates infinite transmission (test behavior).
-This is HW based LBM/LBR and requires VOE.
+The value 0 indicate infinite transmission (test behaviour).
+This is HW based LBM/LBR and Requires VOE.
 Size The LBM frame size.
-This is entered as the wanted size (in bytes) of an untagged frame containing LBM OAM PDU - including CRC (four bytes).
-Example when 'Size' = 64=> Untagged frame size = DMAC(6) + SMAC(6) + TYPE(2) + LBM PDU LENGTH(46) + CRC(4) = 64 bytes The transmitted frame will be four bytes longer for each tag added - 8 bytes in case of a tunnel EVC.
-There are two frame MAX sizes to consider: Switch RX frame MAX size: The MAX frame size (all inclusive) accepted on the switch port of 9600 Bytes.
-CPU RX frame MAX size: The MAX frame size (all inclusive) possible to copy to CPU of 1526 Bytes.
-Consider that the Peer MEP must be able to handle the selected frame size.
-Consider that in case of SW based MEP, the received LBR PDU must be copied to CPU.
-Warning will be given if selected frame size exceeds the CPU RX frame MAX size Frame.
-MIN Size is 64 Bytes.
+This is entered as the wanted size (in bytes) of a un-tagged frame containing LBM OAM PDU - including CRC (four bytes).
+Example when 'Size' = 64=&gt; Un-tagged frame size = DMAC(6) + SMAC(6) + TYPE(2) + LBM PDU LENGTH(46) + CRC(4) = 64 bytes The transmitted frame will be four bytes longer for each tag added - 8 bytes in case of a tunnel EVC.
+There are two frame MAX sizes to consider.
+Switch RX frame MAX size: The MAX frame size (all inclusive) accepted on the switch port of 9600 Bytes nt air